tesujimath/letters-to-amy/content/post/joseph-son-of-david/index.md

 And isn't the Bible truly amazing?
 I am continually finding such freshness, profound truths apparently plainly stated yet previously unnoticed or simply rediscovered.
 I came across one such only this week, in the oh-so-familiar Nativity story.

 {{< quote source="Matthew 1:18-23" >}}
 When his mother Mary had been betrothed to Joseph, before they came together she was found to be with child from the Holy Spirit.
 And her husband Joseph, being a just man and unwilling to put her to shame, resolved to divorce her quietly.
 But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
 She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
-All this took place to fulfill what the Lord had spoken by the prophet:
+All this took place to fulfil what the Lord had spoken by the prophet:

 “Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel”